ndemarch/game-catalog-api/README.md

 A RESTful API built with **FastAPI** for managing **character** and **item** catalogs in a game system.
 This backend leverages **SQLAlchemy** for ORM-based data modeling, **MySQL** for relational data storage, and **Alembic** for version-controlled database migrations.
 The project supports **environment-based configuration** via `.env` files and provides full **Docker support** for seamless containerization and deployment.
 Automated testing is integrated using **pytest** and runs in a dedicated test container using a separate in-memory test MySQL database for isolated and repeatable test execution.

-## Microservice Architecture

-This repository is structured following a **Microservice architecture**, which is a common design choice for **scalable MMORPG (Massively Multiplayer Online Role-Playing Game)** platforms.
-By decoupling the **character** and **item** services, each domain can be developed, deployed, and scaled independently.
-For example, as user load grows, character management may require more frequent updates and querying, enabling targeted scaling of the character service without affecting other parts of the system.
-This includes **better separation of concerns**, making it easier to manage and extend functionality (e.g., adding a combat service or inventory system), also a failure in one service (e.g., the item service) does not necessarily crash the entire game backend, along with **independent development teams**, allowing parallel feature development across services like questing, PvP matchmaking, or economy/trade systems.

 ---

 ## 📁 Project Structure & Module Descriptions